Engineering biology to produce chemicals and materials

 Through the careful application of genetic engineering, synthetic biological systems can be constructed to harness biotransformation for useful purposes.
 In an era of genome-scale DNA assembly, the lack of technologies to design and rapidly implement biological devices and systems with predictable behaviors is striking.
 We are interested in developing design-driven engineering approaches to build bigger and more complex systems.
-In our work, we combine biochemical and biophysical modeling, computational design and analysis, in vitro selection, and genetic engineering in microbial hosts and synthetic cell systems.
+In our work, we combine biochemical and biophysical modeling, computational design and analysis, in vitro selection, and genetic engineering in microbial hosts and cell-free systems.
 We organize our efforts around applications to address unmet needs for renewable chemicals and to produce drugs, and other materials for health.

 Metabolic control system design